superduper-io/superduper/docs/content/tutorials/listening.md

 # Listening for new data

 :::note
-In SuperDuperDB, AI models may be configured to listen for newly inserted data.
+In superduper, AI models may be configured to listen for newly inserted data.
 Outputs will be computed over that data and saved back to the data-backend.
 :::